Levant: Geography and modern use of the term

-Today, "Levant" is the term typically used by archaeologists and historians with reference to the history of the region.
+Today, "Levant" is the term typically used by archaeologists and historians in relation to the history of the region.
 Scholars have adopted the term Levant to identify the region due to its being a "wider, yet relevant, cultural corpus" that does not have the "political overtones" of Syria-Palestine.
 (Note: "Nevertheless, despite such a well-reasoned basis for the identification of Levantine archaeology, the adoption of this term by many scholars has been, for the most part, simply the result of individual attempts to consider a wider, yet relevant, cultural corpus than that which is suggested by the use of terms like Canaan, Israel, or even Syria-Palestine.
 Regardless of the manner in which the term has come into common use, for a couple of additional reasons it seems clear that the Levant will remain the term of choice.
 In the first place scholars have shown a penchant for the term Levant, despite the fact that the term 'Syria-Palestine' has been advocated since the late 1970s.
 This is evident from the fact that no journal or series today has adopted a title that includes 'Syria-Palestine'.
 However, the journal Levant has been published since 1969 and since 1990, Ägypten und Levante has also attracted a plethora of papers relating to the archaeology of this region.
 Furthermore, a search through any electronic database of titles reveals an overwhelming adoption of the term 'Levant' when compared to 'Syria-Palestine' for archaeological studies.
 Undoubtedly, this is mostly due to the fact that 'Syria-Palestine' was a Roman administrative division of the Levant created by Hadrian (Millar 1993).
 The term 'Syria-Palestine' also carries political overtones that inadvertently evoke current efforts to establish a full-fledged Palestinian state.
 Scholars have recognized, therefore, that—for at least the time being—they can spare themselves further headaches by adopting the term Levant to identify this region" (Burke 2010)) (Note: "At the beginning of this Introduction I have indicated how difficult it is to choose a general accepted name for the region this book deals with.
 In Europe we are used to the late Roman name 'Palestine,' and the designation 'Palestinian Archaeology' has a long history.
 According to Byzantine usage it included CisJordan and TransJordan and even Lebanon and Sinai.
 In modern times, however, the name 'Palestine' has exclusively become the political designation for a restricted area.
 Furthermore, in the period this book deals with a region called 'Palestine' did not yet exist.
 Also the ancient name 'Canaan' cannot be used as it refers to an older period in history.
 Designations as: 'The Land(s) of the Bible' or 'the Holy Land' evoke the suspicion of a theological bias.
 'The Land of Israel' does not apply to the situation because it never included Lebanon or the greater part of modern Jordan.
 Therefore I have joined those who today advocate the designation 'Southern Levant.'
 Although I confess that it is an awkward name, it is at least strictly geographical."
 (Geus 2003)) The term is also used for modern events, peoples, states or parts of states in the same region, namely Cyprus, Egypt, Iraq, Israel, Jordan, Lebanon, Palestine, Syria, and Turkey are sometimes considered Levant countries (compare with Near East, Middle East, Eastern Mediterranean and West Asia).
-Several researchers include the island of Cyprus in Levantine studies, including the Council for British Research in the Levant, the UCLA Near Eastern Languages and Cultures department, Journal of Levantine Studies and the UCL Institute of Archaeology, the last of which has dated the connection between Cyprus and mainland Levant to the early Iron Age.
+Several researchers include the island of Cyprus in Levantine studies, including the Council for British Research in the Levant (CBRL), the UCLA Near Eastern Languages and Cultures department, Journal of Levantine Studies and the UCL Institute of Archaeology, the last of which has dated the connection between Cyprus and mainland Levant to the early Iron Age.
 Archaeologists seeking a neutral orientation that is neither biblical nor national have used terms such as Levantine archaeology and archaeology of the Southern Levant.